agritheory/edgedb_connections/readme.md

 # How to Connect to EdgeDB in Python
 [EdgeDB](https://edgedb.com/) is 'an Object-Relation Database'.
-That's a fancy way of saying that it's a hybrid between tabular systems (like Postgres and MySQL) and document- style or graph-like systems(like MongoDB or Neo4j).
-Its feature set is really impressive but for this article we're going to focus on one small task: connecting to the database from Python.
-No queries, no schema; just one thing in (hopefully) a digestable amount of detail.
-We're going to use a few recent Python features as well: type annotations, dataclasses, f-strings and enums.
+That's a fancy way of saying that it's a hybrid between tabular systems (like Postgres and MySQL) and document- style or graph-like systems (like MongoDB or Neo4j).
+Its feature set is really impressive, but for this article we're going to focus on one small task: connecting to the database from Python.
+No queries, no schema; just one thing in (hopefully) a digestible amount of detail.
+We're going to use a few recent Python features as well: type annotations, dataclasses and f-strings.

 **Our Goals**:
  - Connect Synchronously